dboland/minc/BUILD.md

 For this step, you need to be Administrator.
 Close the MSYS terminal and open it again as Administrator.
 Change to your *minc-devel* directory and create the MinC root directory.
-I named it *minc-release* so it won't conflict with an existing MinC system:
+Name it *minc-release* so it won't conflict with an existing MinC

-	mkdir /c/minc-release
+system:

+	install -o root -g wheel -d /c/minc-release

+This command will create the MinC root directory (**-d**) with *root* as the owner (**-o**) and *wheel* as group (**-g**).
+MinC automatically translates these names to their Windows equivalents (*SYSTEM* and *Administrators*).

 **Note**: it is not advisable to create the MinC root directory in a location like *Program Files*.
-Remember, we are building an entire operating system.
-File permissions in this kind of locations are unsuitable for an operating system to run properly.
+Remember, we will be building an entire operating system.
+File permissions in this kind of location are unsuitable for OpenBSD to run properly.

 Now you can run the **install** target: